 A few days after I wrote Universalis Cosmographia -- a post on data visualization -- the most comprehensive 3D mapping of the Universe from 300 000 years on was released.
 I’ll dig into it next.
 But first, because of my deep interest in topics such as ‘time before time’, nothingness, or the essence of ‘being’, I am using this post as an opportunity to read a bit about the growing and ever-more complex world of particles.

-The spread of information depends upon the extent to which it is neither filtered, stopped nor altered as it bumps into the bubbles we, communities and individuals alike, live in.
+The spread of information depends on the extent to which it is neither filtered, stopped nor altered as it bumps into the bubbles we, communities and individuals alike, live in.
 My mind draws a parallel with the distant past and sets the stage of our preexistence.
 In a multiverse of bubbles only protected by the thickness of their walls, is our Universe bound to collapse or relatively stable?
 Lev Okun explained that what ‘primordial vacuum’ refers to is certain virtual states of particles.

 Turning to the multi-leveled stage of bubbles and elementary particles, from larger to smaller scales, could they too communicate with each other?
 We paint a picture of their rise and fall.
 As our holobiont-like Universe enters infancy, its own army of bubbles burst, sending sound and gravitational waves.
 And when blisters of ionized hydrogen swell and start to proliferate and merge, they too are overshadowed by pockets of new stars and quasars which, themselves, interconnect.